Building & Renovating

 More information about each step

-1. Apply for a building or renovation permit and hire a certified electrician
+1. Apply for a municipal permit and hire a certified electrician

 You are also required to hire a certified electrician who will work with us to apply for wiring permits, coordinate electrical inspections and supply temporary electricity for construction if you need it.